gianluca-peri/sparcs-test/README.md

 The installation instructions assume a Linux system with an Nvidia GPU, though `config.yaml` provides an option to run the code on CPU.

 In the following we also assume the use of `conda` for environment management.
-It is advisable to run these shell instructions one by one, after having installed `miniconda`
+The following commands should be run one by one after installing `miniconda`:

 ```bash
 conda create -n "sparcs" python=3.12.0